livefire2015/dbos-transact-go/README.md

 github.com/dbos-inc/dbos-transact-go
 ```

-You can store and export a Postgres connection string in the `DBOS_DATABASE_URL` environment variable for DBOS to manage your workflows state.
+You can store and export a Postgres connection string in the `DBOS_SYSTEM_DATABASE_URL` environment variable for DBOS to manage your workflows state.
 By default, DBOS will use `postgres://postgres:${PGPASSWORD}@localhost:5432/dbos?sslmode=disable`.